-Normally, ears take pretty good care of themselves.
+Normally, ears are able to take fairly good care of themselves.
 They should feel comfortable and free.
 You should be able to hear sounds clearly, from birds chirping to your favorite music.
-Most of us take great hearing for granted until we wake up thinking, “My ear feels clogged today.”
+Most of us take great hearing for granted until we wake up thinking, “Why do my ears feel clogged today?”

 When an ear feels clogged and muffled, the symptoms tell you something is wrong right away:

 It’s frustrating when your ear feels full, and having ear pain makes it hard to enjoy the things you had planned for the day.
 What causes clogged ear symptoms?
 This helpful guide can show you what to do and what to avoid.

 1. Impacted Earwax

 A common cause of clogged ear problems is earwax that has built up and hardened inside your ear canal.
 This happens to some people more than others.

 Ordinarily, your ears take good care of themselves, automatically getting rid of earwax.
 The old wax should fall out on its own, usually when you shower.
 What goes wrong?

 - Excess earwax: Some people tend to produce too much earwax, so the ear canal can fill up faster than old wax is removed.

 - Low-quality earplugs: Other people use devices that trap earwax and compress it, such as low-quality earplugs or earbuds.